 My good friend meant well when she shared the link to my blog on Facebook and advised those with entrepreneurial ambitions to follow my posts.
-Though I appreciated her efforts, I felt the need to clarify that my blog posts are not intended for entrepreneurs only.
+Though I appreciated her efforts, I felt the need to clarify that my blog on self-improvement not intended for entrepreneurs only.
 I blog for all you who want to better their lives, make the best of your day, no matter what you do for a living.

 These days, it seems that almost every blog one reads is about how to be an entrepreneur.
-Most feel that entrepreneurship is being pushed down their throats with every piece of advice they receive.
+Most feel that entrepreneurship is being pushed down their throats without the appreciation that entrepreneurship is not for everyone.
 Every life coach is showing you how to break from employment, and every book being written is how you can start your own business.

 While some of this is great advice, we have to appreciate that entrepreneurship is not for everyone.
 While at it, we must acknowledge that neither is employment for everyone.
 There are those who thrive in employment and suck at being entrepreneurs, and vice versa.
 We must also stop acting as if one kind is more special than the other.

 - Employees take pride in working in good jobs, which they are very good at, most of the times.
 This is how we end up with great CEOs such as Jack Welch, Indra Nooyi, Lee Iacocca, James Mworia among others who grew from ordinary employment positions to become some of the most respectable CEOs.

 - They like the job for the financial security so they can concentrate on other aspects of their lives, such as family.
 Truth is, some great employment positions pay better than any start-up will ever do.

-- Some employees have the desire and intention to serve, for example, working with children, and realize they cannot do this alone, therefore join organizations e.g. NGOs, or teaching institutions to achieve their purpose.
+- Some employees have the desire and intention to serve such as working with children and they realize they cannot do this alone, therefore join organizations e.g. NGOs, or teaching institutions to achieve their purpose.

 - Depending on the organization and nature of the profession, there are more opportunities for growth in employment than there are in entrepreneurship.